-Alaska provides adult adoptees with unrestricted access to their original birth certificates.
+Adult adoptees in Alaska have an unrestricted right to obtain their own original birth certificates.
 The adoptee must be 18 years of age in order to request a non-certified copy of the original birth certificate.
 Upon request, Alaska also provides adult adoptees with descriptive information about their birth parents and biological siblings.

 Relevant Alaska Law: Original Birth Certificate

 Sec.
 18.50.220.
 New certificate of birth

 (a) The state registrar shall establish a new certificate of birth for a person born in the state, upon proper request that the certificate be made, and upon receipt of